 As the landed cost gives a more accurate cost of the goods, you might wish to update some of the selling prices.
 The steps involved in this are:

 - Pick the items they would like to update the price for.

-- Final step is to update the bill and opt for save.
+- The final step is to update the bill and opt for Save.

 Setting up and calculating landed cost in QuickBooks Enterprise doesn’t involve any rocket science.
 Carrying out the above steps properly can work.
-However, if somehow you encountered any technical glitch or in case of any questions, do not hesitate in calling our QuickBooks enterprise support team anytime.
+However, if somehow you encounter any technical glitch or in case of any questions, do not hesitate to call our QuickBooks enterprise support team anytime.
 Get on a call with our personnel at 1-800-761-1787, and our certified accounting experts will be glad to assist you.
-Help is available round the clock 24/7.
+Help is available round the clock, 24/7.

 Other interesting reads